souljaunt/teachablemachine-community/README.md

 ### How can I send feedback or get in contact with you?

-You have a few options:
+You have a couple of options:

 - Share your projects using [#teachablemachine](https://twitter.com/hashtag/teachablemachine) on Twitter or on the [Experiments with Google](https://experiments.withgoogle.com/submit) page.
 - Open an issue in this repository.